Ecce Homo (Correggio): Description

 Jesus stands with drooping head and an expression of suffering resignation.
 In the menacing faces before him he sees the hatred which will be satisfied with nothing less than his death.
 The rich mantle, which the soldiers have mockingly thrown over his shoulders, falls away and shows the body as it had been bared for the scourging.
 Hurll writes, "It is a beautiful form, perfectly developed, and the arms and hands are as delicately modelled as a woman's."
 The face is oval, with regular features of classic mould, a short parted beard, and long hair falling in disordered curls about it.
 This is the typical face of Christ in Western Christian art.

 The mother Mary is still young and beautiful.
 A heavy veil or mantle is draped over her head, framing the pure profile of her face.
 This form of drapery is common among the old masters in painting Mary as Mater Dolorosa, or the Sorrowing Mother.
 Hurll writes, "Artistically considered, this figure of the fainting mother is the finest thing in the picture.
 Her companion, probably Mary Magdalene, is also a lovely creature, though we see only a part of her face."

-Like the picture of The Marriage of St. Catherine, this painting shows how skilfully Correggio painted hands.
+Like the picture of the Mystic Marriage of St. Catherine, this painting shows how skilfully Correggio painted hands.
 Hurll observes, "The drooping fingers of the Saviour taper delicately, with long almond-shaped nails.
 Pilate's hand has slender, flexible fingers like those of some dainty woman, and might be mated with that of Mary Magdalene.
 It is apparent that the study of hands and feet interested [Correggio] more than that of faces. … [T]he face of Christ must be less attractive, on account of the sorrowful expression.
 To make up, as it were, for this, the hands are brought into prominent notice, and are very beautiful."

 Provenance

-It is generally believed that the original Ecce Homo, of which there are several old copies, (Note: There is one in the Communal Palace at Rimini, another in the Estense Gallery at Modena, and a third in the Parma Gallery.) is the picture now in the National Gallery of London.
-The picture belonged successively to the Conte Prati of Parma, the Colonna family at Rome, Sir Simon Clarke, Murat, and the Marquis of Londonderry.
+It is generally believed that the original Ecce Homo, of which there are several old copies, (Note: There is one in the Communal Palace at Rimini, another in the Galleria Estense at Modena, and a third in the Galleria nazionale di Parma.) is the picture now in the National Gallery of London.
+The picture belonged successively to the Count Prati of Parma, the Colonna family at Rome, Sir Simon Clarke, Joachim Murat, and the Marquess of Londonderry.
 It was bought by the National Gallery in 1834, and has the inventory number NG15.

 Ecce Homo, by the circle of Cigoli, in the Etruscan Academy Museum of the City of Cortona (?)